nzhong12/nzhong12/README.md

 Developing products is fun.
 But I think pairing programming with math and data is even more exciting.
 To me, math is the *why* and *how*, while code gives freedom to explore the *what*.
 Whether it's graph theory or music theory, math reveals underlying structure — which I can code to life through GPS systems, melodic chorales, and more.

 I also enjoy the challenge of academic contests.
-Crafting algorithms or formulas to solve real-world problems is always exciting, and I've joined an amazing community along the way.
+Crafting algorithms and models to solve real-world problems is always exciting, and I've joined an amazing community along the way.

 Currently, I am:
 - 🛡️ Interning at Raytheon to support EarthData services